KaushikMreddy/MovieMate_DMDD/README.md

 4. **IDX_City_State:** An Index on the City (State) Column.

 ## Data Visualization
-The data from MovieMate database views have been used to visualize desired details from the database to catch trends and patterns.
+The data from MovieMate database views have been used to visualize desired details from the database to catch trends and patterns using Microsoft PowerBI.
+- PBIX File is present in the MovieMate.Zip and an image of my report is present as a pdf file in the same directory

 ## Graphical User Interface (GUI)
 MovieMate is integrated with a graphical user interface built using the Streamlit Python library, allowing users to perform CRUD operations seamlessly.